wanchunnie/PB-LKS/PBLKS/Trees/readme.md

 => reached leaf node
 ```
 Unfortunately, value of this node is `value = [7, 7]`, gini entrophy is 0.5.

-Class is labeled as 0 here.
+(Class is here labeled as 0 here owning to setting).

 ### binary arrary form
 If we order the nodes in tree by pre-order traversal(visit-left-right), and use 0/1 to indicate whether the node with corresponding index is passed when making decision, we will get a binary arrary like this: